 Plastic is made using natural gas and/or crude oil derivatives.
 A huge amount of petroleum is used in the production of new plastic products.
 Around forty percent of consumption can be reduced if we pop items in the recycling bin and recycle out plastic waste.
 One tonne of plastic can save around 16.3 barrels of oil.

 Reduction In CO2 Emission

 A direct result of oil consumption reduction, the emission of greenhouse gases, and CO2 are drastically decreased.
 Greenhouse gases are emitted when we burn non-renewable fossil fuels in order to create plastic.
-Recycling plastic lowers oil consumption during the manufacturing process new plastic, therefore, it reduces greenhouse gas emissions, too.
-If we learn to understand how to identify which plastic can be recycled looking for the recycling symbol we can go a long way into reducing the effects of global warming and reduce air pollution.
+Recycling plastic lowers oil consumption during the manufacturing process of new plastic, therefore, it reduces greenhouse gas emissions, too.
+If we learn to understand how to identify which plastic can be recycled, we can go a long way toward reducing the effects of global warming.

 Saves Rubbish Tip Space

-The process of recycling plastic dramatically helps with everyday waste management by saving available space in the rubbish tips.
-Plastic that is disposed of in our general waste use a lot of space and it increases the amount of solid waste found in the rubbish tips.
-Recycling can help to reduce the space and help to keep our air and water clear.
+The process of recycling plastic dramatically helps with everyday waste management by saving available space in rubbish tips.
+Plastic that is disposed of in our general waste uses a lot of space and it increases the amount of solid waste found in tips.
+Recycling can help to reduce space and keep our air and water clear.

 The Plastic Recycling Process

 The most simple of plastic recycling processes include collecting, sorting through, shredding, cleaning, and pelletizing.
 The particular processes will vary based on the resin identification number or the types of plastic been recycled.
 Most recycling facilities will use a two-step process: